DIY Air Conditioning Maintenance

 - Clear out the space surrounding the A/C. Branches, leaves and any obstructions close the unit can hamper its effectiveness, and certain darker conditions can be a breeding ground for pests.

 Hopefully these tips can help you keep your A/C unit running smoothly and dodge any costly repairs.
 By following this loose schedule of routine maintenance, you’ll save energy, money and time in the long run, keeping you and your family happy and comfortable as we inch closer to the doldrums of another Tampa summer.
-However, if something beyond your control does unfortunately happen to the unit, the professionals at Acree Air Conditioning are equipped to handle every aspect of A/C maintenance, and we’d be glad to help you out.
+However, if something beyond your control does unfortunately happen to the unit, the professionals at Acree Plumbing, Air & Electric are equipped to handle every aspect of A/C maintenance, and we’d be glad to help you out.
 Give us a call at 800-937-6736 today and let us take care of it!